pypy/pypy.org/posts/2025/01/state-of-tracing.md

 approach](https://dl.acm.org/doi/10.1145/1565824.1565827), and only at this point did our meta-JIT start producing interesting performance.

-In the meta-JIT context tracing has good propreties, because tracing has relatively understandable behavior and its easy(ish) to tweak how things work [with extra annotations in the interpreter source](https://dl.acm.org/doi/10.1145/2069172.2069181).
+In the meta-JIT context tracing has good properties, because tracing has relatively understandable behavior and its easy(ish) to tweak how things work [with extra annotations in the interpreter source](https://dl.acm.org/doi/10.1145/2069172.2069181).